donejs/donejs/docs/guides/guide.md

 donejs add supermodel message
 ```

 When asked for the URL endpoint, set it to our remote RESTful API at `http://chat.donejs.com/api/messages`.
+When it asks if http://chat.donejs.com is your service URL answer `Yes`.
 The other questions can be answered with the default by hitting enter.

 <img src="static/img/donejs-model-generator.png" alt="model generator" style="box-shadow: 2px 2px 2px 1px rgba(0, 0, 0, 0.2); border-radius: 5px; border: 1px #E7E7E7 solid;" />